 3. Genius Diet Pills

-While saffron’s benefits extend far beyond weight loss, Genius has harnessed the power of saffron along with the neurotransmitter precursor 5-HTP to modulate your brain’s appetite sensations.
+While saffron’s benefits extend far beyond weight loss, Genius has harnessed the power of saffron and the neurotransmitter precursor 5-HTP to modulate your brain’s appetite sensations.

-This combination appears to be far more effective than saffron alone in battling hunger cravings during the day.
+This combination is far more effective than saffron alone in battling hunger cravings during the day.

 4. Bio Nutrition Saffron Extract

-Bio Nutrition goes an extra step to make sure that their saffron extract (the usual 88.5 mg dose per capsule) is standardized to contain 0.3 mg of safranal, which is one of the ingredients though to be important in the biological effects of saffron.
+Bio Nutrition goes an extra step to ensure that their saffron extract (the usual 88.5 mg dose per capsule) is standardized to contain 0.3 mg of safranal, one of the ingredients considered important in the biological effects of saffron.

 While this is good to see, don’t make the mistake of thinking that saffron is the only important compound.
-Saffron, like many other plant-derived supplements, likely relies on the interplay between several different molecules in the plant material.
+Like many other plant-derived supplements, Saffron likely relies on the interplay between several different molecules in the plant material.